We Collaborate, We Challenge, We Transform

 At Lincoln, we challenge the traditional approach to equality, diversity, and inclusion (EDI).
 We bring about the changes needed to create a diverse and inclusive environment by adopting transformational and progressive practices, founded on the need to ask questions, to challenge, to seek solutions, to look for evidence of change, and to measure impact.
 We take a systems-based approach, working holistically across the whole institution to change the embedded structures and processes that lead to inequalities and isolation.

-At the heart of our work is the Eleanor Glanville Institute ─ the University’s strategic lead for EDI.
-The Institute is a unique ‘hybrid’ department where academics and professional services staff work together, forging researcher-practitioner collaborations to underpin our inclusive practices by research, to develop new robust interventions informed by research, and to evaluate our impact and progress towards achieving our ambitions.
+At the heart of our work is the Eleanor Glanville Institute ─ our specialist EDI institute which is led by Professor Belinda Colston, the University's strategic lead for EDI.
+The Institute is a unique ‘hybrid’ department where academics and EDI practitioners drawn from professional services staff work together, forging researcher-practitioner collaborations to underpin our inclusive practices by research, to develop new robust interventions informed by research, and to evaluate our impact and progress towards achieving our ambitions.

 Why Diversity and Inclusion Matters